Internet-Draft | Intel profile | March 2025 |

 before the tdate-operator

-extensions enable the Attester to report digests for the SGX enclave,
+extension enables an Attester to report digests for the SGX enclave or TDX TD (e.g., MRENCLAVE, MRTD).

 The $tee-digest-type

-When used as Reference Values, a set of digests can be asserted.
-The Evidence digest record must be a member
+When used as Reference Values or Endorsements, a set of digests can be asserted signifying equivalence matching.

 The tee.epoch